-5-19 Cell Phones/Electronic Devices
+5-19 Cell Phones/Personal Electronic Devices

-Solely at the discretion of the teacher, cell phones/electronic devices may only be used only for educational purposes in the academic or vocational setting.
-Students may use their devices for social purposes before school, during lunch, and after school.
+Students may not use cell phones/personal electronic devices (i.e. smart watches, tablets, etc.) during the school day.
+Students may only use their cellphones/personal electronic devices for social purposes before school, during lunch, and after school.
 During lunch, students may use their devices in the cafeteria and other assigned areas only.
-Even when authorized to be in possession of personal cell phones or electronic devices, Students are prohibited from using their telephones or other personal devices to photograph, video record or audio record any individual on school grounds without the specific informed consent of the individual.
+Even when authorized to be in possession of cell phones or personal electronic devices, students are prohibited from using their devices to photograph, video record or audio record any individual on school grounds without the specific informed consent of the individual.
 Disciplinary consequences will be given to students who violate this rule.
 In an emergency, parents/guardians can contact the Dean of Students at (978) 671-3639.